 If you come in the summer, they even have an outdoor pool.
 In all seasons, they have a rec room with tons of board games and free wifi.
 The bathrooms were also very clean, and the other campers were friendly.

 Sperry Road Campground—This campsite is directly on Mt.
 Greylock.
 It’s a little more complicated though, as it’s a hike-in campsite.
 You need to park your car 1.3 miles away and hike to the campsite with all your belongings.
 There are also no showers, and they only have composting toilets.
 Correspondingly, it costs less to camp here, at $8 for MA residents and $10 for non-residents.
 If you want a real camping experience, this is your place, but if you want some more amenities, I’d recommend Mt.
 Greylock Campsite Park.
 Sperry Road Campground is also closed for the 2020 season due to the pandemic, but Mt.
 Greylock Campsite Park is open beginning June 12.

-If camping isn’t your thing, there are also tons of cute Airbnbs.
-Here’s a list of my favorite Airbnbs in the Berkshires, including cozy cottages and quiet houses along the water.
+If camping isn’t your thing, there are also tons of cute cabins and apartment rentals.
+Here’s a log cabin on the lake in the woods, a stone cottage on the way to Mt.
+Greylock, and a charming two-bed apartment in Lee.
 If you prefer hotels, here are the top-rated ones.

 3. Hike to the highest point in Massachusetts.

 There are lots of options for hiking in the Berkshires, but I wanted to go to Mt.
 Greylock for the elevation gain.
 If you’re used to the mountains in the Pacific Northwest or the Alps, New England hiking will probably disappoint you—both in terms of elevation gain and views (basically just a bunch of trees).
 Still, Mt.
 Greylock is the highest point in the state, at 3489 ft (1063m).
 It that was the tallest mountain I could get in Massachusetts, I wanted to go there 🙂